DrTimothyAldenDavis/SuiteSparse/README.md

 If you want to selectively put the libraries, include files, and doc files in different locations, do:

-    make install INSTALL_LIB=/my/libs INSTALL_INCLUDE=/myotherstuff/include INSTALL_DOC=/mydocs
+    make install INSTALL_LIB=/my/libs INSTALL_INCLUDE=/myotherstuff/include

 for example.
-Any term not defined will be set to its default, so if you don't want to install the documentation, but wish to install the libraries and includes in /usr/local/lib and /usr/local/include, do:
+Any term not defined will be set to its default.

-    make install INSTALL_DOC=/tmp/doc

-which copies the documentation to /tmp/doc where you can then remove it later.

 Both the static (.a) and shared (.so) libraries are compiled.
 The lib.a libraries are left in the package Lib folder (AMD/Lib/libamd.a for example).